DWCarrot/RPGItems-reloaded-wiki/en:Commands.md

 #### `/rpgitem [ITEM] removepower [power]`

 Remove the power from item.
-If the item have multiple specified power, the last will be removed.
+If the item have multiple specified power, the first match (pit fall) will be removed.

 #### `/rpgitem [ITEM] toggleArmorLore`